eugenielai/eugenielai.github.io/blog.md

 ## [My Take on Causal Inference: Assessing Online Platform’s Policy Impact on Review Manipulation](posts/reviews.html)
 Date: 2020-04-12
 Out of pure curiosity, I did a PhD-level business course this term on causal inference.
-This work is my first exposure to research in social science and is a preliminary application of causal inference techniques in online policy.
+This work is my first exposure to research in social science and a preliminary application of causal inference techniques in online policy.

 ## [Three-Minute Thesis: Facilitating Users with Query Formulation](posts/3mt.html)
 Date: 2019-11-05